ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * The object identifier ("Toid") is specialized as either of the following, and specifies a group name pattern P for the admin scope entry.

-   - Wildcard pattern: "Toid" is specialized as the CBOR simple value "true" (0xf5), specifying the wildcard pattern.
+   - Wildcard pattern: "Toid" is specialized as the CBOR simple value `true` (0xf5), specifying the wildcard pattern.
 That is, any group name expressed as a literal text string matches with this group name pattern.

    - Literal pattern: "Toid" is specialized as a CBOR text string, whose value specifies an exact group name as a literal string.
 That is, only one specific group name expressed as a literal text string matches with this group name pattern.